-This is the leading order QED cross section for the scattering of massless spin-0 particles in the centre-of-momentum frame.
-In the exercises you will derive the formula for particles with non-zero mass.
+This is the leading order QED cross-section for the scattering of massless spin-0 particles in the centre-of-momentum frame.
+In exercise 4.1 you will derive the formula for particles with non-zero mass.

 4.4 Form factors